Imbernoulli/Learn2Design-2026/README.md

 ## Submitting

-Information about how to submit will be provided mid of July 2026.
+Information about how to submit will be provided roughly on the 20.
+2026.

 ---